apache/superset/superset-frontend/temporary_superset_ui/superset-ui/CONTRIBUTING.md

 publish new versions of `superset-ui`.

 1. Checkout the `master` branch from the main repo at `apache-superset/superset-ui` - NOT A FORK!
-2. run `yarn run ci:create-patch-version` to bump the patch version (the most common case) or `yarn run ci:create-minor-version` to bump the minor version.
+2. run `npm run ci:create-patch-version` to bump the patch version (the most common case) or `npm run ci:create-minor-version` to bump the minor version.
 Once the process finishes and the commit has been pushed to GitHub, CI will complete publishing the release to npm (takes some time to complete).